calyxir/calyx/cider-dap/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; `adapter.rs`: Defines the primary adapter structure for the project and its associated functionalities.
 Not just any adapter, this file structures the fundamental protocols, handling the translation of high-level debugging commands into actionable, low-level instructions. <br>
 &nbsp; &nbsp; &nbsp; &nbsp; `error.rs`: Contains custom error definitions and types for better error handling. <br>
 &nbsp; &nbsp; &nbsp; &nbsp; `main.rs`: The entry point for the project, it integrates functionalities from the other source files and provides the main execution logic. <br> 4. `calyxDebug` directory: <br>
-&nbsp; &nbsp; &nbsp; &nbsp; `extension.js`: JavaScript file for VSCode extension integration.
+&nbsp; &nbsp; &nbsp; &nbsp; `extension.ts`: TypeScript file for VSCode extension integration.
 It provides functions to interface between the VSCode environment and the Rust backend. <br>

 ### About main.rs: the Main File